Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Preliminaries

-A subset of a conical Minkowski spacetime $M$ is called \emph{achronal} resp.~\emph{acausal} (in $M$) if any timelike resp.~non-spacelike curve contained in $M$ intersects it \textit{at most} once.
-It is called a \emph{Cauchy hypersurface} if it is intersected exactly once by every timelike curve.
-Clearly, any acausal set in $M$, any Cauchy hypersurface of $M$, and any achronal set in $I^+(O)$ that is contained in $M$ is also achronal in $M$.
-In particular, in the proofs of our results we can always assume that $M=\R_+ S$.
-The converses do however not hold in general.
-Any achronal Lipschitz hypersurface is non-timelike; see Lemma \ref{lem:graph}.
-There a description of all achronal sets in a conical Minkowski spacetime can be found as well.
+A subset of a conical Minkowski spacetime $M$ is called \emph{achronal} resp.~\emph{acausal} (in $M$) if every timelike resp.~causal curve contained in $M$ intersects it \textit{at most} once.
+Note that acausal sets in $M$ and sets that are contained in $M$ but achronal in a larger ambient spacetime are also achronal in $M$.
+Therefore, in the proofs of Theorem~\ref{thm:BE_L1_stability} and its corollaries, we can always assume that $M=\R_+ S$.
+However, the converses do not hold in general.
+Every achronal Lipschitz hypersurface is non-timelike; see Lemma \ref{lem:graph}, also for a description of all achronal sets in a conical Minkowski spacetime.